-Erroneous result flags: -
+Erroneous result flags:

-These are analyte concentrations that do not make physiologic sense, such as a potassium level of 20 mEq/L and calcium of 1.0 mg/dL, which is the typical pattern observed when a specimen drawn into a plasma EDTA tube is transferred to a serum tube
+These are analyte concentrations that do not make physiologic sense, such as a potassium level of 20 mEq/L and calcium of 1.0 mg/dL, which is the typical pattern observed when a specimen drawn into a plasma EDTA tube is transferred to a serum tube.
+Another example could be a very low Glucose, which could be cause by a significant delay in centrifugation of a serum specimen.

-Rules: -
+Rules:

 This is when a combination of otherwise normal results strongly indicates a problem with the specimen.
-A good example is detection of intravenous line contamination using the "IF Glucose > 800 mg/dL AND creatinine < 0.6 mg/dL" rule, among others
+A good example is detection of intravenous line contamination using the "IF Glucose > 800 mg/dL AND creatinine < 0.6 mg/dL" rule, among others.